renatabiniek/moodbox/README.md

 * **CK Editor issues**

-  I came across a few issues with the CK Editor that I was using for the front end form submissions, including concole errors related to CK Editor specifically.
+  I came across a few issues with the CK Editor that I was using for the front end form submissions, including console errors related to CK Editor specifically.
 Upon some further research, I found that it tends to be buggy especially with Heroku, and I decide to uninstall it and replace with Summernote.
-This seemed to be a cleaner approach as well, seeing that I was already using Summernote in the amdin panel.
+This seemed to be a cleaner approach as well, seeing that I was already using Summernote in the admin panel.

   Upon removing all CK Editor mentions and uninstalling it, I ran into a problem with migrations and had to delete them, and again make migrations and run them.

   Rich text editor not responsive
-  While testing, I noticed that the rich text field in the add tool form wasn't responsive, causing layout issues on smaller screens.
+  While testing, I noticed that the rich text field in the Add tool form wasn't responsive, causing layout issues on smaller screens.
   I resolved this by adding CKEDITOR_CONFIGS to settings.py and customizing the widget's toolbar and width.
 I used [this document](https://django-ckeditor.readthedocs.io/en/latest/) as a guide.

   ![Ck editor image](docs/bugs/ckeditor.png)

 * **Edited image not uploading**

-  When an existing tool was being edited, all fields would be sucessfully updated except for the image.
+  When an existing tool was being edited, all fields would be successfully updated except for the image.
 The new image wasn't getting saved to replace the previous image.
-  This was solved by adding the ecoding method of enctype="multipart/form-data to the edit_tool.html and passing FILES in the form.
+  This was solved by adding the encoding method of enctype="multipart/form-data to the edit_tool.html and passing FILES in the form.

 * **No form error showing to the user for duplicated tool name**